 “Can I take out car finance in my name if the car is for someone else?”
 Asked by Bradley on The Car Expert forum.
 It’s a question we get asked a lot.

-If you are in the position of having a poor credit score or credit history and you can’t get car finance approval, it seems simple enough to ask someone else (usually a spouse/partner/parent/close friend) to take the finance in their name, while you promise to pay them for the monthly payments so they’re not out of pocket.
+If you have a poor credit score or credit history and you can’t get car finance approval, it seems simple enough to ask someone else (usually a spouse/partner/parent/close friend) to take the finance in their name, while you promise to pay them for the monthly payments so they’re not out of pocket.

 Car finance – the Accommodation Deal

 The problem is that you generally can’t do it.
 Taking out car finance for someone else is known as an Accommodation Deal, and the finance companies simply won’t touch it, despite the concept not actually being illegal.
 So what exactly is the problem?

 If you are unable to get finance, it is because the finance company has decided that you are too high a risk to loan money to.
 For whatever reason, be it failing to pay previous bills or not enough evidence of suitable income, the finance company has decided it does not believe that you can or will repay their loan.

 So if they won’t lend to you, they are not going to lend money to someone else who is applying on your behalf, and who is expecting you to pay them for the loan.
 You are trying to circumvent your inability to get car finance by having someone else get it for you, and the finance companies are not stupid.